Commercial wall coating in Winchester

 What our survey covers, in Winchester and across Hampshire

-- Moisture readings and visible damp patterns
+- Taking moisture readings and noting any visible damp patterns.

 When we will tell you not to coat